tperry2x-uk/OpenXTalk-Community-DPE/docs/guides/LiveCode Documentation Format Reference.md

 In general, writing inline docs has fewer requirements since several of the elements are auto-generated.

-#### LiveCode Builder syntax example
+#### Builder syntax example

 ```
 /**
-This library consists of the operations on lists included in the standard library of LiveCode Builder.
+This library consists of the operations on lists included in the standard library of Builder.
 */

 module com.livecode.list